Atrociously/stilts/book/src/intro.md

 # Stilts

-_Stilts_ is a templating engine designed for the rust programming language that makes use of rusts compile time to keep templates safe and correct.
+_Stilts_ is a templating engine designed for the rust programming language that makes use of rust's compile time to keep templates safe and correct.

 ## About This "Book"
 ---